-We take the privacy and security of your personal information extremely seriously and are committed to safeguarding the confidentiality of your information.
-“Your information” and any information about you, which you (or a third party) provide to us.
-This policy relates to the privacy of your information at www.reviewmypensions.com
+We take the privacy and security of your personal information extremely seriously and are committed to safeguarding the confidentiality of your information, “Your information” and any information about you, which you (or a third party) provide to us.
+This policy relates to the privacy of your information submitted at www.reviewmypensions.com, held with Teach Learn Resources Limited.

-We are an information-only website and aim to provide you with the most recent and up to date information written by UK Qualified Pension Transfer Specialists and internationally regulated Independent Financial Advisors.
-Please note that you use this information at your own risk and we can’t accept liability if you find any of the information incorrect.
+Teach Learn Resources Ltd provide information and resources via reviewmypensions.com and aim to provide you with the most recent and up to date information written by UK Qualified Pension Transfer Specialists and internationally regulated Independent Financial Advisors.
+Please note that you use this information at your own risk and we cannot accept liability if you find any of the information incorrect.
+The information and guidance provided via the website must not be construed as financial advice.

-Reviewmypensions.com is a marketing platform dedicated to matching those in search of advice with UK and EU qualified and regulated financial, pension and tax advisors.
-Reviewmypensions.com does not offer financial advice and will only ask questions relevant to placing you with a qualified advisor to match your case.
+The website acts as a marketing platform, dedicated to matching those in search of advice with UK and EU qualified and regulated financial, pension and tax advisors.
+Teach Learn Resources Limited does not offer financial advice and will only ask questions relevant to placing you with a qualified advisor in order to best match your case.
 All contact information collected is only given to one regulated advisor firm, to suit your needs and location.

-We operate a strict checking and vetting service and only pass on information to one of our panel of approved advisors.
+We operate a strict checking and vetting service and only pass on enquiries to one of our panel of approved advisors.
 For details of our approved panel please contact us.
 We review our panel at least quarterly.
-We maintain a register of panel firms, and keep a copy of their active regulatory and insurance documents on file.
+We maintain a register of panel firms, and keep a copy of their active regulatory and insurance documents on file, however we cannot be held responsible for the advice provided by any other firm who hold their own regulation, professional standards and indemnity insurance.

-When you register and use this website, we will ask you to provide us with certain information including personal data.
-This information enables us to provide you with the best service we can and helps us to keep you informed with research and information you may be interested in.
+Information we collect about you enables us to provide you with the best service we can and helps us to keep you informed with research and information you may be interested in.
 Your data will always be managed with reference to all relevant laws and regulations.
 We will also use the data we collect to provide you with the most relevant, personalised and interesting content through our website, emails, communications and other forms.

-With regards to any information we may collect (including with reference to completing online forms), We will only pass this information on to one panel firm and not disclose this information to any other person or company outside of reviewmypensions.com.
+With regards to any information we may collect (including with reference to completing online forms), We will only pass this information on to one panel firm and not disclose this information to any other person or company outside of Teach Learn Resources Limited.

 Where you provide information about others (e.g. for joint accounts or if you are “recommending a friend”) you must ensure that you have their consent or are otherwise entitled to provide this information to us.
 We will retain information collected for as long as permitted for legitimate business purposes, but will delete all information held upon your request.